fdocr/lecli/README.md

 Optionally you can specify a script filename with **success_callback_script**.
 This script will function as a "callback hook" and it will be run after successfully exporting the domains' certificate.

-In this section you've read about all `lecli.yml` options available (in **bold**).
+In this section you've read about all `lecli.yml` options available (keywords in **bold**).
 Now, if you've made sure you: (1) Customized the options in this file to create the desired certificate, and (2) made sure the **success_callback_script** path is available for a public internet.
 You are now ready to kick off the validation process by executing the following on your terminal

 ```
 lecli generate